Nuclear War Survival — How To Survive a Nuclear War

 YouTube playlist with a lot of vintage civil defence videos.

 The Shelter - A must watch for preppers and survivalists.
-Sorry it seems to be gone.
-Try and search youtube or the web for twilight zone the shelter.
+Sorry it seems to be gone from YouTube.
+SEE LINK BELOW.
+Or if that's gone by the time you read this, try and search youtube or the web for twilight zone the shelter.
 This one is quite dark, but like the title says, it really is a "must watch", unfortunately.
 It's an episode from the 1959 TV series The Twilight Zone, which in 2013, the Writers Guild of America ranked it as the third best-written TV series ever, and TV Guide ranked it as the fifth greatest show of all time.

 Ark Two #19: Expedient Shelters.
 It's only six minutes.
 Just watch it.
 A bit incoherent in style but several good ideas shown in a short time.